Product Review: MealEnders

 Our testers reported good results from MealEnders.
 We also like that the company is transparent, and that the product is backed by science and has been independently studied.
 However, not everyone benefits from MealEnders.
 Reading the product’s Amazon reviews, some people reported they don’t care for the flavor or find that the lozenges curb their appetite.
 The company does share on their website that some people are “supertasters,” meaning that they have high taste bud sensitivity and may find the tingling sensation too strong or unpleasant.
 They also do not claim that MealEnders used on their own will cause weight loss.
 Rather, they are designed to be part of an overall weight loss program and act as a behavioral aid to overcoming overeating.

-If you are interested in trying MealEnders, you can get an exclusive 20% discount through June 30, 2019 by using the code LISA20 at checkout.
+Try MealEnders for yourself and see what you think.
 The company offers a money-back guarantee within 30 days of purchase if you’re not satisfied with the product.
-Drop us a line at email@example.com and tell us if MealEnders worked for you.
+Drop us a line at firstname.lastname@example.org and tell us if MealEnders worked for you.
 We’d love to know what you think!

 For more science and expert-backed lifestyle actions and tips to help you manage your weight, come on over to Lisa Health.